kalnun/pipboy-galaxy-watch/README.md

-# Pip-boy Galaxy Watch
+# Pipboy Galaxy Watch

-This repository hosts a Samsung Galaxy Watch 5 application that mimics the Pip-boy 3000 in Fallout.
+This repository hosts a Samsung Galaxy Watch 5 application that mimics the Pipboy-3000 MK IV in Fallout.

 ### Tools
   - Photoshop